-• This service is available to address an urgent condition that needs immediate attention.
+This service is available to address an urgent condition that needs immediate attention.
 The goal of crisis intervention is to help people in the community, so they don't end up in the hospital.
-Crisis intervention can last up to eight hours and can be provided in a clinic or provider's office, over the phone or by telemedicine, or in the home or other community setting.
+Crisis intervention can last up to eight hours and can be provided in a clinic or provider's office, or in your home or other community setting, over the phone or by telehealth (which includes both audioonly and video interactions).